 The Molinist would say it was Paula’s own fault for not coming to faith.
 She was free to believe, and she freely chose not to believe.
 Hence, Correia writes, “If they resist, then their failure to trust Christ is because of their own resistance and they are responsible for their own damnation” (p.
 124).
 So the reason why Paula does not come to faith is because she resisted God’s grace.

 But does that make sense in the Molinist view?
 Why wouldn’t God have created a world where Paula is put in a set of circumstances where she does freely come to believe in Jesus?
 Correia is forced to say it must be because there was no such world: “none of those who are lost would have come to faith in Christ in any other possible scenario” (p.
 130, emphasis added).

 Another objection against Molinism is that it makes the fundamental assumption that God elects individuals to eternal life.
-In my opinion, the Bible contains no such teaching.
+In my opinion, that is a philosophical, but not a Biblical, teaching.
+The Bible contains no such teaching.
 There are dozens of verses that describe how God chooses people, places, and things to service, but no verse teaches He elects individuals to eternal life.

 Even though I find Molinism unconvincing, I recommend Refreshing Grace as a popular introduction to the doctrine of middle knowledge.
 Correia has written an irenic book.
 He goes out of his way to put a positive spin on his presentations of Calvinism and Arminianism to promote real dialogue.
 Even those who disagree will find there’s much to think about.

 Journal of the Grace Evangelical Society